NENA911/NG911GISDataModel/README.md

 ## About

+In Version 3 of NG9-1-1 GIS Data Model a major structural change introduced the addition of a relational data structure to the previous flat-file data structure in previous versions of the GIS Data templates.

-There are two data structures provided as part of the NG9-1-1 GIS Data Model templates package; an open source version based on a PostgreSQL/PostGIS database and a version based on the Esri File GeoDatabase.
+There are three data structures provided as part of the NG9-1-1 GIS data model template package; an open source version based on the GeoPackage specification, a version based on the Esri File Geodatabase, and a relational data structure.
-The templates are meant to represent what NG9-1-1 GIS data should look like when it is being exchanged between two parties according to the NENA GIS Data Model Standard.
+The templates are meant to represent what NG9-1-1 GIS data should look like when it is being exchange between two parties or to the SI (Spatial Interface) according to the NENA GIS Data Model Standard (NENA-STA-006.3-202Y).

-While preparing these templates, the Working Group developed two sets of scripts (Python and SQL) to help in creation of the template files.
-The scripts were originally intended to serve only as a method to help the Working Group develop the template files.
-However, the Working Group felt that the scripts could also prove useful to the GIS community, so they are included.
-While the scripts may prove useful, the Working Group does urge caution in using these scripts directly as it presents some potential for an entity to diverge from, and become incompatible with, the official NENA template files.
+While preparing these templates, the Data Model Templates Working Subgroup developed a set of scripts to assist in the creation of the template files.
+The scripts were originally intended to server only as a method to help develop the template files.
+However, it was felt the scripts could also prove useful to GIS community, so they are included for reference purposes only.

-The current templates include:

-* [esri_geodatabase](esri_geodatabase/README.md) - Folder containing a sample
-  file geodatabase, ArcGIS Toolbox and associated Python scripts to create the file geodatabase.
-* [postgresql](postgresql/README.md) - Folder containing documentation and SQL
-  scripts to create a NENA NG9-1-1 GIS Data Model template in PostgreSQL.
+It is IMPORTANT to note that the NENA GIS Data Model templates are ONLY meant for the interchange of data between organizations and the SI (Spatial Interface).
+While they may be utilized for NG9-1-1 data management, it is expected that each GIS Data Provider will utilize ETL (Extract-Transform-Load) processes to migrate their organizations data into the NENA GIS Data Model.

 ### GIS Data Provider Specific Domains